splunk-soar-connectors/chronicle/readme.md

 This app uses the google-auth-oauthlib module, which is licensed under the Apache Software License (Apache 2.0), Copyright (c) Google Cloud Platform.

-### httplib2-wheel
+### httplib2

-This app uses the httplib2-wheel module, which is licensed under the MIT License (MIT), Copyright (c) Joe Gregorio.
+This app uses the httplib2 module, which is licensed under the MIT License (MIT), Copyright (c) Joe Gregorio.

-### oauthclient
+### oauth2client

-This app uses the oauthclient module, which is licensed under the Apache Software License (Apache 2.0), Copyright (c) Google Inc.
+This app uses the oauth2client module, which is licensed under the Apache Software License (Apache 2.0), Copyright (c) Google Inc.

-### pyasn
+### pyasn1

-This app uses the pyasn module, which is licensed under the MIT License (MIT), Copyright (c) Hadi Asghari.
+This app uses the pyasn1 module, which is licensed under the MIT License (MIT), Copyright (c) Hadi Asghari.

-### pyasn-modules
+### pyasn1-modules

-This app uses the pyasn-modules module, which is licensed under the BSD License (BSD-2-Clause), Copyright (c) Ilya Etingof.
+This app uses the pyasn1-modules module, which is licensed under the BSD License (BSD-2-Clause), Copyright (c) Ilya Etingof.

-### rsa-wheel
+### rsa

-This app uses the rsa-wheel module, which is licensed under the Apache Software License (ASL 2), Copyright (c) Sybren A. Stuvel.
+This app uses the rsa module, which is licensed under the Apache Software License (ASL 2), Copyright (c) Sybren A. Stuvel.

-### uritemplate-wheel
+### uritemplate

-This app uses the uritemplate-wheel module, which is licensed under the OSI Approved, Apache Software License, BSD License (BSD 3-Clause License or Apache License, Version 2.0), Copyright (c) Ian Stapleton Cordasco.
+This app uses the uritemplate module, which is licensed under the OSI Approved, Apache Software License, BSD License (BSD 3-Clause License or Apache License, Version 2.0), Copyright (c) Ian Stapleton Cordasco.